Collected by Sarah Ostrowski

 1870 Bowens Island Rd, Charleston, SC 29412, USA

-Few places mean more to Charleston than Bowens Island Restaurant, which has existed in one form or another since 1946.
-The original building, covered in Sharpie messages signed by diners over the years, burned to the ground in 2006.
-Current owner...
+Bowens Island Restaurant has existed in one form or another since 1946.
+The original building, covered in Sharpie messages scrawled by diners over the years, burned to the ground in 2006.
+Owner Robert Barber rebuilt it...